-The most common of these varieties are Pachycereus pringlei itself and Pachycereus marginatus, both of which can be shaped as a sort of fence or a feature in your landscape.
+The most common of these cacti are Pachycereus pringlei itself and Pachycereus marginatus, both of which can be shaped as a sort of fence or a feature in your landscape.
 These cacti have a columnar growth habit, with ribs on the stems and lots of treelike branches.
 Superficially, P. pringlei resembles the more common Saguaro and is often mistaken for it.
 Like most other plants that can grow to staggering size, Pachycereus cacti grow extraordinarily slowly throughout hundreds of years.
-They require virtually zero assistance on your end, provided they are raised in a desert environment.
+Thus, they require virtually zero assistance on your end, provided they are raised in a desert environment.
 These magnificent specimens were once much more common, but many have been cleared or cut down.
 Nonetheless, entire forests of Pachycereus still exist in Mexico, and this stark and beautiful cactus is a delight to see in person.
-Their spiny, alien, colossal shapes are a great example of the twisted beauty of which Cactaceae plants are capable.
+Their spiny, alien, colossal shapes are a great example of the twisted beauty of which cacti are capable.

 Light: As much full sun as possible.

 Water: Overwatering Pachycereus is a surefire way to damage them.
 Arid, hot conditions, just like the Mexican desert, are ideal.
 You really should not have to water them at all.

 Temperature: Their conditions should be as desertlike as possible, which means lots of very high temperatures.

 Soil: Pachycereus pringlei has developed the amazing ability to grow on rocks without soil present.
 It accomplishes this through a symbiotic relationship with bacteria in its roots, which glean nutrients from the rock itself and pass them on to the plant.
-If you cultivate them in containers, potting soil is fine, but be aware that it may not even be necessary.
+If you grow them in containers, potting soil is fine, but be aware that it may not even be necessary.

 Fertilizer: Also, not necessary, although many cacti do benefit from feeding with a cactus fertilizer, and fertilizing them certainly will not hurt.